dai-continuous-testing/CommunityCode-Mobile-JUnitStarterProject/README.md

 [See here](https://docs.experitest.com/display/TE/Capabilties+in+Appium+Based+Tests) how to customise desired capabilities for you tests.

 ### Documentation
-To find out more about CT usage, features and best practices, visit our [Documentation](https://docs.experitest.com/display/TE/Test+Execution+Home)
+To find out more about CT usage, features and best practices, visit our online [documentation](https://docs.experitest.com/display/TE/Test+Execution+Home)

 ### Support
+If you've encountered an issue that is not covered here or in our online documentation, contact us at [support@digital.ai](mailto:support@digital.ai)